causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask245_Spring2025_Real_Time_Bitcoin_Price_Processing_using_Apache_Avro/utils.md

 avro_message = serialize_to_avro(data)

-# Complete Workflow

-Bitcoin data is fetched using the API module.

-The dictionary is passed to serialize_to_avro().

-The function uses DatumWriter and BinaryEncoder to encode it into binary format using the declared Avro schema.

-The binary is published to Kafka for downstream processing (e.g., Spark consumer).

-from utils import serialize_to_avro

-# Dictionary representing Bitcoin price data
-btc_record = {
-    "timestamp": 1747460147,
-    "price": 103550.0,
-    "currency": "USD",
-    "volume": 25325166301.682724
-}

-serialized_data = serialize_to_avro(btc_record)
-producer.produce(topic='bitcoin_prices', value=serialized_data)

 ```

+## Complete Workflow

+1.Bitcoin data is fetched using the API module.

+2.The dictionary is passed to serialize_to_avro().

+3.The function uses DatumWriter and BinaryEncoder to encode it into binary format using the declared Avro schema.

+4.The binary is published to Kafka for downstream processing (e.g., Spark consumer).